Life of a City Councilor

 - Get comfortable with fundraising.

 It’s inherently uncomfortable.
 When we are fundraising, we are asking other people to help fund our personal goals and dreams.
-But this is not a selfish request; because our goals are to improve the community we all live in.
+But this is not a selfish request–our goals are to improve the community we all live in.
 An effective fundraiser knows her audience and what issues matter most to them.
 Give a specific list of what the money would be going to, like yard signs, brochures, campaign events.
-To know specifically what their money is going will help your donors to feel more involved and connected to your campaign.
+To know specifically where their money is going will help your donors to feel more involved and connected to your campaign.

 - Learn to really listen.

 Throughout this campaign, you’re going to run into people who do not agree with you, do not want to hear what you have to say, and will not support you.
-But when you learn to see these as learning opportunities instead of demotivating moments, you’ll move forward.
-Listen to what your non-supporters say sometimes, they are telling you exactly what they need from their representatives.
+But when you can see these as learning opportunities instead of moments of discouragement, you’ll move forward.
+Listen to what your non-supporters say, as they are telling you exactly what they need from their representatives.
 In the end, these non-supporters could become your constituents and they’ll need your support just as much as you’ll need theirs.

 Enjoying our blog content?
 Help pay it forward so more women are able to wake up to their political potential.
 Donate to support She Should Run.